 Here are some common questions I had while trying to solve my “No SIM Card” error.
 At the end of the article, I also included some free ways to check if you really need a new SIM chip.

 If you’re unable to get to a store, contact your mobile provider via phone or online and request a new chip via mail.
-This is the slowest way to get a new SIM card, but usually, the SIM is already linked to your subscription plan.
-You can simply insert the chip into your SIM tray and instantly connect back to the cellular network.
+This is sometimes the slowest way to get a new SIM card, but usually, the SIM is already linked to your subscription plan.

 How much does it cost to get a new SIM chip?